RoobeshRaoED/AI_Lab_2023-24/Ex.No13_Learning_miniproject.md

 Step 7 : Standardize the training and testing data using the `StandardScaler`.<br>
 Step 8 : Instantiate the `MLPClassifier` model with 1000 iterations and train the model on the training data.<br>
 Step 9 : Print the model's accuracy on both the training and testing sets.<br>
-Step 10 : Define a function `diabetes` to take input values for diabetes features and predict the outcome using the trained model.<br>
+Step 10 : Take input values for Weather features and predict the outcome using the trained model.<br>
-Step 11 : Create an interactive Gradio interface for the diabetes detection system with text inputs for each feature and output as either "YES" or "NO" for the prediction.<br>
-Step 12 : Launch the Gradio interface and share it for interaction.<br>
-Step 13 : Stop the program.<br>
+Step 11 : Stop the program.<br>
 ## Program:
 Importing Libraries
 ```